GitLab

 Feature availability

-The GitLab integration is available only for Enterprise plans.
-For more information, see Plans and Pricing.
+The GitLab integration is available only with Enterprise plans.
+For more information, see plans and pricing.

 Snyk Broker is required if you are integrating from a private network.